Interested in visiting? We would love to welcome you at All Souls! Here is some information to help you know what to expect.

 You don't need to bring anything.
 If you own a Bible, you may wish to bring it, but we also have Bibles available for your use.
 Hymnals and bulletins with the service order are also provided each week.

 Can I remain anonymous?

 Yes, sort of.
-We are a small church, so it is likely that you will be noticed and greeted by regular attenders, but we don't draw attention to or single out visitors during the service.
+It is possible you will be noticed and greeted by regular attenders, but we don't draw attention to or single out visitors during the service.

 What can I expect at your worship service?

-Our services always include worship songs (mostly hymns in both traditional and contemporary styles accompanied by piano and/or guitar), prayer, confession of sins, Bible readings, a sermon on a specific Bible passage, and an offering (visitors are not asked to give anything).
-These activities are all led by Pastor Luke or other church leaders.
+Our worship service includes worship songs (mostly hymns in both traditional and contemporary styles), prayer, corporate confession of sin, Bible readings, a sermon on a specific Bible passage, and an offering.
 Church attenders are encouraged to participate by singing, praying silently, and reading out loud with the group, but are never called on or singled out individually.
-You can view our weekly bulletin to get an idea of the service order.
+You can view our weekly bulletin to get a more complete idea of the content of our service.

 What can my children do during the service?